rafaelmonteiroarj/boilerplate-nestjs-rabbitMQ-mongodb/README.md

 $ npm run test:cov
 ```

+## Docker

+There is a `docker-compose.yml` file for starting MongoDB with Docker.

+`$ docker-compose up`

+After running, you can stop the Docker container with

+`$ docker-compose down`

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).